This post may contain affiliate links. Read our disclosure policy.

 Instructions

-• Cut the potatoes.
-You can peel the potatoes (my preference) or leave the skin.
+• You can peel the potatoes (my preference) or leave the skin.
 If you’re keeping the skin on, wash and dry the potatoes.
 Cut the potatoes into 1-inch pieces.

-• Boil the potatoes.
-Transfer the cut potatoes to a large stockpot and cover them completely with cold water.
-Season them generously with salt (about 1 Tablespoon).
-Bring the potatoes to a boil over high heat.
-Continue to boil for 8-10 minutes.
-Start checking the potatoes at 8 minutes and remove them from the heat when they’re fork tender or when a knife inserted goes through without resistance.
+• Add the potatoes to a large stockpot and cover them completely with cold water.
+Season them generously with salt and bring them to a boil over high heat.
+Once boiling, continue to boil for 8-10 minutes, until fork-tender.
+Drain the potatoes.

-• Prepare the milk mixture.
-Melt the butter in the same large pot.
+• Melt the butter in the same large pot.
 Add the milk and stir until it’s warm and the butter is melted.

-• Stir everything together.
-Add half of the butter mixture and stir to combine then add the remaining half and the Boursin cheese and stir until the mashed potatoes are smooth and the Boursin cheese is melted.
+• Add the Boursin cheese and stir/mash until the mashed potatoes are smooth and the Boursin cheese is melted.
 Add 1 teaspoon kosher salt and fresh cracked black pepper.
-Add more milk as needed.
-Taste and add more salt and pepper as needed.
+Taste and add more salt as needed.
+You can also add more milk or butter as needed for your desired consistency.

-• Serve.
-Serve warm with gluten-free gravy, or more butter and chopped chives.
+• Serve warm with gluten-free gravy, or more butter and chopped chives.
+Store leftover boursin mashed potatoes in the fridge for up to 4 days.

 Last step!
 If you make this, please leave a review letting us know how it was!